Henry Martyn Tremlett: Petersburg

 On July 10, 1864, Tremlett's three-year enlistment expired and he reenlisted.
 Still in Boston, he was promoted to the rank of lieutenant colonel three days later due to the death of the Thirty-Ninth's commanding officer, Colonel Phineas Stearns Davis, and the severe wounding of Colonel Charles L. Peirson on July 11.
 Peirson had served with Tremlett in the Twentieth Massachusetts and had been captured at Ball's Bluff.

 Tremlett was promoted to colonel on January 5, 1865 and assigned as the new commanding officer of the Thirty-Ninth Regiment, Fifth Corps, which was camped in the center of the Union line outside Petersburg.

 On February 5, the Thirty-Ninth and the rest of the Fifth Corps were ordered to march west to Dinwiddie Courthouse and on the next day, to Hatcher's Run, located at the extreme left flank of the Union line.
-Here they established camp and remained, skirmishing sporadicly for most of the rest of the month of March.
+Here they established camp and remained, skirmishing sporadically for most of the rest of the month of March.

 On March 29, Tremlett's regiment was marched alone further to the left and approached the Boydton Plank Road, an important Confederate transportation and communication hub.
 General Lee had moved General George Pickett's division to the far right of the Confederate line to face the Fifth Corps.
 Tremlett's regiment met the enemy and made some modest gains amid frequent skirmishing.

 On March 31 the Thirty-Ninth was ordered yet further left toward Gravelly Run where they encountered strong Confederate opposition.
 The Battle of Gravelly Run was also known as the Battle of White Oak Road, the Battle of Boydton Plank Road, and the Battle of Hatcher's Run.
 The Thirty-Ninth was in the forefront of the attack, having been assigned that position until the rest of Fifth Corps could be formed up, but, after initially suffering heavy casualties, the regiment fell back.
 Sometime early during the battle a minié ball struck Tremlett in the leg.
 As Adjutant General Schouler noted in his annual report, "Lieutenant-Colonel Tremlett was wounded soon after the engagement began, and was with much difficulty conveyed to the rear.
 It was found necessary at the hospital to amputate his leg at once."
 Up until that day Tremlett had survived four years' service in the Union army.
 There were only ten days left until Appomattox.